 - Closed back bezels generally require backing material as well as the charge for the appropriate bezel length.
-So the last column shows what to also charge for the backing.

 - If the stone you are measuring is not listed below then use the closest size with measurements above the stone you have.
 Also let your client know that this is an estimate and may change when the jeweler figures the correct length.

 More about the equation

 P ≈ 2a[2+(pi-2)(b∕a)1.456] where A = length and B= width